KartikAkolia/KAHyprland/README.md

 ## Installation

 **Important**: Note show_keybinds.sh needs to be executable and in the home directory.
-**Important**: You don't have to have modify the hyprland.conf!!!
+You don't have to have modify the hyprland.conf!!!

 ```bash
 chmod +x show_keybinds.sh